 Thankfully, the federal government has us covered.
 The Americans with Disabilities Act provides guidelines for constructing facilities that maximize accessibility.

-In areas where space is limited, or even just to add a little flair to a room, a pocket door or barndoor might be an option.
+In areas where space is limited, or even just to add a little flair to a room (especially a bedroom), a pocket door or barndoor might be an option.
 These styles of doors open side-to-side, rather than out into the room, the main difference being that pocket doors recede into the wall, whereas barndoors hang from a track outside the door and open by sliding in front of the adjacent wall.
 Either option may open a doorway up to 32 inches or more without requiring significant reconstruction of the door frame.